Astellia signs 5-year partnership deal with Andorra Telecom - VanillaPlus - The global voice of Telecoms IT

 Astellia signs 5-year partnership deal with Andorra Telecom

-Astellia, a provider of network and subscriber intelligence for mobile operators, announced today that it has signed a strategic, 5-year partnership deal with Andorra Telecom.
+Astellia, the provider of network and subscriber intelligence for mobile operators, announced that it has signed a strategic, 5-year partnership deal with Andorra Telecom to ensure an excellent experience is provided to all customers in the country.

 In a mountainous country like Andorra, providing maximum network coverage and quality is a real daily challenge.
-On top of this, 75% of overall traffic is international, so ensuring robust roaming services in key areas like the Grandvalira or Vallnord ski resorts or the main shopping district of Andorra la Vella and Escaldes-Engordany, is a top priority.
+On top of this, 75% of overall traffic is international, so ensuring seamless roaming services in strategic areas like the Grandvalira or Vallnord ski resorts or the main shopping district of Andorra la Vella and Escaldes-Engordany is a top priority.

+To meet Andorra Telecom’s customer expectations and business objectives, Astellia is deploying its unified Nova solution for 2G/3G/4G monitoring, troubleshooting, geolocation and optimisation.
+Additionally Astellia Nova solution also covers monitoring and troubleshooting of Andorra Telecom’s fixed network (IMS based technology) and Service Quality Management with Mean Opinion Score (MOS) calculation for Voice calls quality assessment.
+This project will also adopt Astellia’s complete Analytics suite which is based on a converged, big data platform.

 Digital services transformation – are we there yet?
 New analyst insight report